marcin-mpj/demo-repo-1/README.md

 # demo-repo-1
-Create demo repot annd use the code locally
+Create demo repot and use the code locally.
+Based on git.